robertSimionescu23/shop_mock_up/back/README.md

 -the image string

 ##TODO:
-- Add a way to add entries into the database from requests from Postman After this, front end development should advance
+- Add a way to upload images to server through request, and add them to the images field of a DB item, by path.
+- Front End start development